jemproject/JEM-Project/README.md

 Based on Egnarts94/JEM-Project Responsive JEM

 ## what's new?
-This release is updated to prepare for the migration to Joomla 4 and JEM4.
+This release is updated to prepare for the migration to Joomla 4 and JEM 4.
 Please consult the help files for more information.

 - and many many more...